wethod/learning-center-source/content/reports/index.md

 ### By Metadata

 This chart gives valuable insight only if metadata tags are used on projects or opportunities.
-Learn more [here]({{< relref "settings/index.md/#company" >}}) on how to add metadata tags.
+Learn more on how to add metadata tags [here]({{< relref "settings/index.md/#company" >}}).

 This chart is by default filtered on "No Metadata", meaning that only projects and opportunities with no metadata tags are considered.